ED7140 - Web-based Learning and Teaching (2019/20)

 The module will contain sessions that address the following:

-1. Participating in an online event as a learner.
+1. Participating in online events as a learner.
+LO 3

 By the end of the module the participant will be able to: